epomatti/azure-directory-security/README.md

 We'll proceed with **Cloud Sync** here.

-Terraform will also have created an `administrator` account with `Hybrid Identity Administrator` privileged to be used during Entra sync setup.
+Terraform will also have created an `administrator` account with `Hybrid Identity Administrator` privilege to be used during Entra sync setup.
 Use it to configure synchronization.

 Follow the [instructions][4] to install the Cloud Sync agent.